Templates

 Sample Language for a Syllabus

-The PowerPoint lecture presentations, assignments, quizzes, and rubrics and links to articles are located on the Blackboard site for the course.
+The PowerPoint lecture presentations, assignments, quizzes, rubrics, and links to articles are all available on the Blackboard site for the course.
 To participate in learning activities and complete assignments, you will need daily access to:

 - Blackboard Learning Management System